fiseni/fiseni.github.io/_posts/2021-05-17-default-item-for-entity-collections.markdown

 date: 2021-05-17 17:00:00 +0100
 last_modified_at: 2021-05-17 17:00:00 +0100
 description: How to mark an item as default for a given entity's collection.
-categories: [Software Development]
+categories: [Tech, Software Development]
-tags: [dotnetcore, design patterns, software architecture]
+tags: [Design Patterns, dotnet]
 pin: false
 #math: false
 #toc: false